DeepaliDagar/deepalidagar/README.md

-### Deepali Dagar | Data Science Professional
+### Deepali Dagar | Data Science Professional&nbsp;

-Data Science Master's student at the University of Chicago.
+<span style="background-color: #FFFFE0;">Data Science Master's student from the University of Chicago, with a strong foundation in machine learning, data engineering, and data visualization.</span>

 ### 🛠️ Tech Stacks